YaelNorman/Moveo/README.md

 # Moveo Home Test

-A web page with nine audio files, and three buttons- play, stop, loop.
+A web page with nine audio files, and three buttons: play, stop, loop.

 In this project, I used an HTML file, a CSS file for design, and a javascript file for the dynamic code.